How It Works

 What is rhinoplasty?

-The nose stands out as the centerpiece of your face.
-If you are unhappy with its shape, curvature, size, or other physical characteristics, it can affect your confidence, ease, and general happiness and sense of wellbeing.
+The nose is the centerpiece of your face.
+If you are unhappy with its shape, curvature, size or other physical characteristics, it can affect your confidence, general happiness and sense of well-being.

 Drs.
-Heffelfinger, Krein and Pribitkin at Jefferson Hospital Division of Facial Plastic and Reconstructive Surgery in Philadelphia can overcome your concerns and anxieties and create the look you have always wanted.
+Heffelfinger, Krein and Pribitkin at the Jefferson Hospital Division of Facial Plastic and Reconstructive Surgery can overcome your concerns and anxieties, and create the look you have always wanted.
 They achieve these life-changing results by reconstructing and shaping the bone and cartilage in your nose.

 Such corrections, although everyday procedures for the doctors at Jefferson Hospital, can give you a new outlook on life if you have felt self-conscious about your nose for many years.

 Many patients seek rhinoplasty surgery for strictly cosmetic purposes but others seek our services to address and correct breathing problems, perhaps caused by accidents or other injuries sustained earlier in life.